rochellegb/FlowerShopInventory/README.md

 If 'A' does not work, follow the steps in 'B'.

 ### B. Using Command Prompt:
-1. From the ‘FlowerShopInventory’ folder, extract the zip file ‘FlowerInventory’ to the 'PycharmProjects' folder
+1. From the ‘FlowerShopInventory’ folder, extract the zipped folder ‘FlowerInventory’ to the 'PycharmProjects' folder.
 2. Run Command Prompt.
 3. Go to the virtual environment by commanding PycharmProjects\FlowerShopInventory\venv\Scripts\activate
 4. Change Directory to the PycharmProjects\FlowerShopInventory